China puts New York IPO fine-print risk in bold

-HONG KONG, July 5 (Reuters Breakingviews) - China’s new cybersecurity regulator has bolded the fine-print risks in prospectuses.
-The government is investigating China’s Full Truck Alliance (YMM.N), better known as Manbang, and online recruiter Kanzhun (BZ.O), known as Boss Zhipin, both of which listed in New York in June, after hammering ride-sharing app Didi (DIDI.N) just days after it raised $4.4 billion there.
+HONG KONG (Reuters Breakingviews) - China’s new cybersecurity regulator has bolded the fine-print risks in prospectuses.
+The government is investigating China’s Full Truck Alliance, better known as Manbang, and online recruiter Kanzhun, known as Boss Zhipin, both of which listed in New York in June, after hammering ride-sharing app Didi just days after it raised $4.4 billion there.

 The Didi crackdown is dramatic in its timing, but familiar in its methods.
 U.S. investors have been repeatedly burned in floats by companies from industries at risk of upcoming regulatory action.
 That included the assault on the peer-to-peer credit industry in 2019, which happened shortly after some such lenders had started trading, and more recently the private tutoring sector.
 In each case the moves destroyed billions in secondary market value.